Owens v Owens: Facts

 Mr Hugh John Owens and Mrs Tini Owens married in 1978 and had two children together, both adults when divorce proceedings began.
 Mrs Owens had considered getting divorced in 2012, and had also pursued an affair between November 2012 and August 2013, at which point the affair had been discovered by Mr Owens.
 Mrs Owens left the marital home in February 2015, and filed for divorce in May.
 Mrs Owens' divorce petition stated that the marriage had irretrievably broken down and that Mr Owens had behaved in a way that Mrs Owens could not be expected to live with.
 Mr Owens contested the divorce, and a hearing was arranged for October 2015.

-As is normal in divorce cases, Mrs Owens had initially filed a small number of claims of unacceptable behaviour, but after she was notified that Mr Owens sought to contest the divorce petition, she amended her complaint to advance 27 examples of behaviour by her husband that she claimed amounted to behaviour contrary to s1(2)(b) of the Matrimonial Causes Act 1973.
+As was normal in divorce cases at the time, Mrs Owens had initially filed a small number of claims of unacceptable behaviour, but after she was notified that Mr Owens sought to contest the divorce petition, she amended her complaint to advance 27 examples of behaviour by her husband that she claimed amounted to behaviour contrary to s1(2)(b) of the Matrimonial Causes Act 1973.
 Only a small number of these were discussed at trial.

 Following a hearing, the trial judge, HHJ Tolson, concluded that the examples given by Mrs Owens were "flimsy", the context and seriousness of them had been "exaggerated", a number of the examples were isolated incidents rather than representing a pattern of conduct, and some examples had been cherry-picked.
 Although he recognised that rejecting the divorce petition would "leave them stymied in lives neither of them wish to lead", Judge Tolson found that Mrs Owens' petition did not satisfy s1(2)(b) of the 1973 Act and thus rejected it.